crust-firmware/crust/CONTRIBUTING.md

   - All letters should be uppercase.
   - All hyphens, slashes, and periods should be replaced by underscores.

-### Using headers

-- Drivers are not allowed to include platform headers.
-- Library code is only allowed to include library headers.

 ### Naming drivers

 Drivers should be named as vaguely as the hardware allows.
 For example, if a